soloboan/haplos_analysis/README.md

 - hapgenomatrix(HAP_ALLELES,HAP_FREQ,MAP_info,hapfreqThresh=0.05,outname)
     ...
 HAP_ALLELES - R-object that specify the haploytpes generated with the 'makehaplotypes' function above
     ...
-HAP_FREQ - R-object that specify that contains the haploytpe frequecies - also generated with 'makehaplotypes' function
+HAP_FREQ - R-object that contains the haploytpe frequecies - also generated with 'makehaplotypes' function
     ... hapfreqThresh - threshold for haplotypes in a block
     ... outname - output name as plink ped+map files will be generated